Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 It’s a tiring old business trying to win (or even stay in) your Duolingo league, particularly in the higher ones.
 The XP totals are often astronomical.

 So when your league becomes a priority, this can put enormous pressure on you to rack up huge XP totals in a short amount of time.

-When it comes to Duolingo success, the most important thing (in my experience, at least) is to not lose sight of why you started using it in the first place.
+When it comes to Duolingo success, the most important thing (for me at least) is to not lose sight of why you started using it in the first place.

 I can pretty much guarantee you didn’t sign up because of the league system.
 Most likely you signed up because you wanted to learn a language.

 My advice is to take the league system lightly.
-Don’t prioritise it.
+Don’t prioritize it.
 Simply see it as a bit of fun that adds to your motivation.

 And don’t forget that fluency in your target language will depend as much on what you do away from Duolingo as what you do on it.

 Innovative Language, for instance, offers high-quality content in over 30 languages — including Spanish, French, German and Italian — that, when used alongside Duolingo, will take your listening and speaking abilities to crazy new levels.

 A quality VPN, such as NordVPN, will open the doors to an almost endless supply of movies and TV shows in your target language.